 For patients of all ages, we will perform a comprehensive examination, using advanced digital radiography, as needed, to diagnose any tooth decay or other conditions in their earliest stages.
 To treat a cavity, we gently and precisely remove the decay, then restore the tooth with a dental filling.
 Our office utilizes the latest generation of durable, tooth colored materials, which blend seamlessly with your smile for aesthetically pleasing results.

-At DeVaney Dentistry, we keep pace with the most advanced approaches to halt the onset and progress of tooth decay.
+At DeVaney Dentist in Greensboro NC, we keep pace with the most advanced approaches to halt the onset and progress of tooth decay.
 For more information on our office and the many services that we provide, give us a call today.

 By DeVaney Dentistry

 November 10, 2019